Post-classical history: South America

-Andean Region
+Andes

-During Ancient times the Andean Region had developed civilizations independent of outside influences including that of Mesoamerica.
+During ancient times, the Andes had developed civilizations independent of outside influences including that of Mesoamerica.
 Through the Post Classical era a cycle of civilizations continued until Spanish contact.
 Collectively Andean societies lacked currency, a written language and solid draft animals enjoyed by old world civilizations.
 Instead Andeans developed other methods to foster their growth, including use of the quipu system to communicate messages, llamas to carry smaller loads and an economy based on reciprocity.
 Societies were often based on strict social hierarchies and economic redistribution from the ruling class.

-In the first half of the Post Classical Period the Andean Region was dominated by two almost equally powerful states.
-In the North of Peru was the Wari Empire and in the South of Peru and Bolivia there was the Tiwanaku empire both of whom were inspired by the earlier Moche People.
-While the extent of their relationship to each other is unknown, it is believed that they were in a Cold-War with one another, competing but avoiding direct conflict to avoid mutual assured destruction.
-Without war there was prosperity and around the year 700 Tiwanaku city hosted a population of 1.4. million.
-After the 8th century both states declined due to changing environmental conditions, laying the ground work for the Incas to emerge as a distinct culture centuries later.
+In the first half of the post-classical period, the Andes was dominated by two almost equally powerful states.
+In the north of Peru was the Wari Empire and in the south of Peru and Bolivia there was the Tiwanaku Empire, both of whom were inspired by the earlier Moche people.
+While the extent of their relationship to each other is unknown, it is believed that they competed with one another, but avoided direct conflict.
+Without war, there was prosperity and around the year 700 Tiwanaku city hosted a population of 1.4 million.
+After the 8th century both states declined due to changing environmental conditions, laying the ground work for the Incas and other minor kingdoms to emerge as distinct cultures centuries later.

-In the 15th century the Inca Empire rose to annex all other nations in the area.
+In the 15th century, the Inca Empire rose to annex all other nations in the area.
 Led by their sun-god king, Sapa Inca, they slowly conquered what is now Peru, and built their society throughout the Andes cultural region.
 The Incas spoke the Quechua languages.
-The Incas used the advances created by earlier Andean societies.
+Taking advantage of ancient advances left by previous Andean societies, the Incas were able to create the most advanced system of trade routes of South America, known as the Inca road system, which allowed greater interconnection between the conquered provinces.
 Incas have been known to have used abacuses to calculate mathematics.
 The Inca Empire is known for some of its magnificent structures, such as Machu Picchu in the Cusco region.
-The empire expanded quickly northwards to Ecuador, Southwards to central Chile.
+The empire expanded quickly northwards to Ecuador, southwards to central Chile.
 To the north of the Inca Empire remained the independent Tairona and Muisca Confederation who practiced agriculture and gold metallurgy.